Caitlin Mair

-Caitlin E Mair (born 5 May 2003) is an Australian cricketer who plays as a right-handed batter and wicket-keeper for Queensland in the Women's National Cricket League (WNCL).
+Caitlin E Mair (born 5 May 2003) is an Australian cricketer who plays as a right-handed batter and wicket-keeper.
+She last played for Queensland in the Women's National Cricket League (WNCL).

 Domestic career

 Mair plays grade cricket for Sandgate-Redcliffe District Cricket Club.
 She made her debut for Queensland against South Australia in the WNCL on 6 March 2022, taking two catches.
 She went on to play six matches overall in the tournament, taking 12 catches and making 4 stumpings, as well as scoring 41 runs.
 She played eight matches for the side in the 2022–23 Women's National Cricket League season, scoring 50 runs and making 14 dismissals.